28 interviews with stand-up comedians- like what you’d hear backstage at a comedy show.

-Each week Shaun Eli from The Ivy League of Comedy interviews a comedian or two or others from the comedy industry.
+Each week during much of the pandemic Shaun Eli from The Ivy League of Comedy interviewed a comedian or two or others from the comedy industry.

-Originally these videocasts were done in conjunction with Tom Capone from the NY Distance Learning Association but after 26 episodes Tom opted to drop out (he has not yet released two of the most recent episodes).
+Originally these videocasts were done in conjunction with Tom Capone from the NY Distance Learning Association but after 26 episodes Tom quit without notice (he has still not released two of the most recent episodes).
 Tom called the videocast “Coffee in the Clouds- with Comedians.”
-As Shaun doesn’t drink coffee he has renamed the videocast.
+After Tom left Shaun renamed the videocast.

 These are free-form, unedited conversations of roughly a half-hour, and may contain a curse word or two.